Jaseci-Labs/jaseci/support/jac-lang.org/docs/book.md

 1. **Data-spatial Abilities**: Akin to functions but with a unique data-spatial bend, these execute and yield values like functions, yet instead of accepting parameters, data-spatial abilities operate on the requisite data and apply a duck typing approach to their execution.
 They can be conceptualized as portable computation units dispatched to data elements, spawnable on any type, such as objects, dictionaries, lists, etc.

 1. **Module Level Codeblocks**: Code situated at the module level is executable code not enclosed within a function or class.
 This code executes when the module is imported or initiated as a script, making it perfect for initializing module-level variables or executing setup tasks.
 A note of caution: its usage should be limited to enhance code readability and maintainability.
-Explicit specification of this with a module-level `with enter {}` directive is also enforced.
+Explicit specification of this with a module-level `with entry {}` directive is also enforced.

 1. **Global Variables**: These can be declared and defined within a module, and are accessible throughout the module's scope.
 Yet, Jac's design philosophy mildly discourages heavy reliance on global variables, advocating for improved modularity, encapsulation, code readability, and codebase scalability.
 Overuse may lead to tightly coupled, less maintainable code.
     1. Note: Though Jac allows for the declaration of global variables, developers are encouraged to use this feature sparingly.
 Overreliance may result in hard-to-debug, complex code that lacks modularity, impacting the scalability of the codebase.
 Instead, the Jac language supports encapsulation and modular design via its architype and abilities system, promoting a cleaner, more maintainable, and scalable code.